powareverb/DockerLinuxTentacle/ReadMe.md

 - `tentacle`: this is the base image which includes just enough to run the tentacle.
 Based on `mcr.microsoft.com/dotnet/core/runtime-deps`.
 - `tentacle-worker`: includes a variety of software to get started using this tentacle as a worker.
 Based on `tentacle`.
 - `tentacle-k8sworker`: similar to the `tentacle-worker` but only includes the software useful for kubernetes deployments.
 Based on `tentacle`.
 - `tentacle-executioncontainer`: only includes the necessary software to run the [execution container feature](https://octopus.com/docs/deployment-process/execution-containers-for-workers) in Octopus Deploy.
-Based on `tentacle`.
+Based on `mcr.microsoft.com/dotnet/core/runtime-deps`.

 ## Tentacle
 This is the bare bones to run a tentacle as a docker container.
 It is based on the latest .NET Core runtime dependencies `3.1-bionic` image provided by Microsoft.